pawelel/my-knowledge-tree/src/site/notes/My Knowledge Tree.md

 ---
 I needed an easily accessible place - a personal knowledge base where links and solutions needed to perform various tasks could be stored.
-This base is organised with categories - productivity, coding, documentation, software and useful websites.
+This base is organised with categories - productivity, coding, software and useful websites.
 Current version of this page is created with Obsidian, [Netlify](https://app.netlify.com/) and [Obsidian Digital Garden](https://github.com/oleeskild/obsidian-digital-garden), hosted on [GitHub](https://github.com)

 ## Productivity
 | Title                                                                                                    | Language | Alternative                                                                  |